- Published on Tuesday, 07 February 2012 00:49

 State Road 145 Daytime lane closures to place sod on the shoulders and install guardrail in areas between Hanson and the Georgia line.

-Interstate 10 Daytime lane closures between US 90 (Exit 275) and US 129 (Exit 283) to work on the shoulders and place guardrail in the median.
-The speed is reduced to 60 mph during lane closures.
+Interstate 10 Daytime lane closures between US 90 (Exit 275) and US 129 (Exit 283) to place guardrail in the median and work on the motorist aid call boxes.
+The speed limit is reduced to 60 mph during lane closures.
 No lane closures allowed Friday through Sunday and lane closures are restricted to two miles.

 US 27 Daytime lane closures from Jefferson Street to County Road 30 to make asphalt repairs.

-US 98 Daytime lane closures for the construction of a temporary bridge across the Aucilla River at the Jefferson County line.
+US 98 Possible daytime lane closures Monday through Friday as work continues to build a temporary bridge across the Aucilla River at the Jefferson County line.
 No detours will be required for this project.

 State Road 121 Crews will be repainting the roadway lines between the Alachua and Baker county lines which is a moving operation.Add a comment Add a comment